sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 What distinguishes Netcracker's approach is not just the breadth of its portfolio but the depth of its telecom domain expertise.
 Netcracker has built its inventory capability from the ground up with an understanding of how telecom networks actually work — their multi-layer topology, their vendor diversity, their operational complexity.
 This is not generic enterprise asset management dressed in telecom clothing.
 It is purpose-built for the specific data models, relationship structures, and operational workflows that characterise large-scale carrier environments.

 What makes this concrete is the scope of what Netcracker is trusted to replace.
 When a multinational operator group serving hundreds of millions of customers across more than a dozen countries consolidates its OSS onto Netcracker, the engagement is not a narrow inventory tool deployment.
-Such programmes typically span Resource Inventory, Discovery and Reconciliation, Outside Plant, Service Information Management, Service Order Management, Service Inventory, Asset Management, and Network Planning and Design — together with data migration and integration services to move everything held in legacy systems into the new platform without breaking operations.
+Such programs typically span Resource Inventory, Discovery and Reconciliation, Outside Plant, Service Information Management, Service Order Management, Service Inventory, Asset Management, and Network Planning and Design — together with data migration and integration services to move everything held in legacy systems into the new platform without breaking operations.

 That last point is the crux of why Netcracker has cracked inventory where others have not.
 There are three specific, repeatable reasons.